M. Brewster Smith: Career

 After graduation from Harvard, Smith was a professor and department chair at Vassar College.
 He then worked for the Social Science Research Council for several years.
-Between 1956 and 1959, Smith taught at New York University and headed the psychology graduate program.
+Between 1956 and 1959, he taught at New York University and headed the psychology graduate program.
 He moved to the University of California, Berkeley.
 In 1961, he interviewed and helped to select the first group of Peace Corps volunteers; he traveled to Ghana to visit them multiple times.

 Smith directed Berkeley's Institute of Human Development from 1965 to 1968.
-After serving as department head at the University of Chicago for two years, Smith came to the University of California, Santa Cruz in 1970.
+After serving as department head at the University of Chicago for two years, he came to the University of California, Santa Cruz in 1970.
 He was dean of social sciences for five years, then was a professor of psychology until his retirement in 1988.
 At UC Santa Cruz, he influenced a focus on social justice in the social psychology program.

 Young Communist League involvement

 In the 1950s, Smith was subpoenaed to appear before a U.S. Senate committee on Communist activities.
-While Smith was enrolled at Reed College in the mid-1930s, he had become involved with the Young Communist League.
+While he was enrolled at Reed College in the mid-1930s, he had become involved with the Young Communist League.
 He ceased his involvement with the organization in the late 1930s, but he later found out that he had been on a National Institute of Mental Health blacklist for ten years.